tungtuhoccode/Fitness-Club-Manager/README.md

 - Bao Le (101241935)
 - Truc Le

-BONUS FEATURE: Include a database
+BONUS FEATURE: Include a database iajsidjoajsidjo
 Folder:
 - Application: Include all source code for the application
     + DDL_Query: This stores all query that is used to create tables.